-Dakar En Jeux Festival Caps Off Week Of Celebrations Marking One Year To Go To Dakar 2026
+Dakar en Jeux festival caps off week of celebrations marking one year to go to Dakar 2026

 Traditional performances, fashion shows and youth theatre all contributed to the festival atmosphere across the host sites, showcasing the diversity and creativity of Senegal’s cultural scene.

 Education was also a central theme of the festival.
-At Dakar Arena, children who had completed the Olympic Civic and Sports Certificate (Brevet Olympique Civique et Sportif) took part in the“Young Geniuses” and“Spelling Bee” contests, testing their knowledge of the Olympic values.
+At Dakar Arena, children who had completed the Olympic Civic and Sports Certificate (Brevet Olympique Civique et Sportif) took part in th“ “Young Geni”ses…#8220; and “Spel”ing Bee” contests, testing their knowledge of the Olympic values.

 Marking one year to go

-On the same day, Worldwide Olympic Partner OMEGA unveiled the official countdown clock ( ) at Dakar train station, marking the start of the final year of preparations for the Games.
+On the same day, Worldwide Olympic Partner MEGA unveiled the official count own clock ( at Dakar train station, marking the start of the final year of preparations for the Games.

 Legal Disclaimer: